 Windows software download web sites and a couple of lesser known Mac software download sites have no trouble listing SUNRISE Contacts 2015 online.
 They are listed correctly as freeware software.
 Only one web site questioned this aspect, but after explaining how the software works, Softpedia has agreed that our software should be marked as freeware.
 Everyone else seems happy with the listing.
 Or is this because we have not used the above description for our software?
 At any rate, if we mention freeware when submitting the software title, MacUpdate should have no trouble accepting this.
 Need PAD files to submit software?
 MacUpdate does not use them, but other sites have access to these files.

-There is clearly something odd about MacUpdate.
-So why can't SUNRISE Contacts 2015 be listed on MacUpdate?
+There is clearly something odd about MacUpdate and its decision not to list SUNRISE Contacts be listed on its web site.

 17 January 2015

 A separate account set up with MacUpdate late last year (reveals nothing about its link to SUNRISE or who owns it) shows that MacUpdate is happy to send promos of software title on sale to this account, but not to the official SUNRISE account established with MacUpdate.
 So what happens if we mention SUNRISE Contacts on the other account?
 Standby for further details.

 The account with MacUpdate that has no links to SUNRISE is able to save preference settings such as whether to receive MacUpdate promos by email.
 However, do the exact same change to the preferences of the SUNRISE account and MacUpdate displays the warning.
 "There was an error saving your settings".
 Same browser, the same computer and at roughly the same time (well, within about 10 minutes), but with vastly different outcomes noticed on both accounts.
 Therefore, MacUpdate has chosen to lock the SUNRISE account for some reason, preventing SUNRISE from making a software submission request to list a software title on the MacUpdate web site.